Egemen Güven

-Akif Egemen Güven (born September 25, 1996) is a Turkish professional basketball player for Beşiktaş Emlakjet of the BSL on a loan from Anadolu Efes.
+Akif Egemen Güven (born 25 September 1996) is a Turkish professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 Turkish national team

 He is a regular Turkish youth national team player.
 Güven won three straight championships during his youth national team career.
 He helped Turkey to 1st place at the 2012 FIBA Europe Under-16 Championship, 2013 FIBA Europe Under-18 Championship and 2014 FIBA Europe Under-18 Championship.
 He was named MVP and headed the All-Tournament Team as he averaged 13.8 points, 6.9 rebounds, 0.7 assists, 1.8 blocks at 2014 FIBA Europe Under-18 Championship.